lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/overview.md

 ??? note "Batch System"

     The batch system is the central organ of every HPC system users interact with its compute resources.
-The batchsystem finds an adequate compute system (partition/island) for your compute jobs.
+The batch system finds an adequate compute system (partition/island) for your compute jobs.
 It organizes the queueing and messaging, if all resources are in use.
 If resources are available for your job, the batch system allocates and connects to these resources, transfers run-time environment, and starts the job.